NoFishLikeIan/read-this/README.md

 - [ ] [_Why the Laws of Physics Are Inevitable_](https://www.quantamagazine.org/how-simple-rules-bootstrap-the-laws-of-physics-20191209/) - By considering simple symmetries, physicists working on the “bootstrap” have rederived the four known forces.
 “There’s just no freedom in the laws of physics,” said one.

-- [ ] [_How to turn the complex mathematics of vector calculus into simple pictures_](https://www.technologyreview.com/s/614704/how-to-turn-the-complex-mathematics-of-vector-calculus-into-simple-pictures/) - _Diagrams for vector calculus similar to Feynman's diagrams_
+- [x] [_How to turn the complex mathematics of vector calculus into simple pictures_](https://www.technologyreview.com/s/614704/how-to-turn-the-complex-mathematics-of-vector-calculus-into-simple-pictures/) - Really cool stuff, check the [paper](https://arxiv.org/pdf/1911.00892.pdf) out too, _Diagrams for vector calculus similar to Feynman's diagrams_

 ### Videos